-Scientific notation is a useful means to write out very large or very small numbers using powers of ten.
+Scientific notation is a useful means to write out very large or very small numbers using powers of ten and exponents.
 Spelling out scientific notation numbers can be a mouthful.
 The number 5 x 106 could be said “five times ten to the six”, but it is easier to say “five million”.
 We have words that express the very large and the very small.

 The same is true for the metric system or SI units.
 These measurements are based on powers of ten, just like scientific notation.
 Every three powers of ten has its own metric prefix.
 There are a couple of special powers of ten that have their own prefix outside the ‘every three’ pattern.

 Examples of Powers of Ten

 The wavelength of microwaves are on the order of 10-6 meters.
 The prefix for 10-6 is micro, so you can say the wavelength of a microwave is on the order of one micrometer.
 (This also makes it obvious why they’re called microwaves.)
 The symbol for micro is the Greek letter μ.
 1 micrometer is written as 1 μm.